Historic (Early) Brick: Characteristics, Uses And Problems

 This standard includes general information on the characteristics

-and common uses of terra cotta and identifies typical problems
+and common uses of historic or early brick and identifies typical problems

-associated with the material along with common causes of its
+associated with the brick along with common causes of its

 Characteristics of Brick: